Spinning mixtures: nonreciprocity transfers chirality across scales in scalar densities: Introduction

 \section{Introduction}

 Chirality, the absence of mirror symmetry, is ubiquitous in physical and living matter~\cite{Harris_Kamien_Lubensky_RevModPhys.71.1745}.
 At the molecular scale, it manifests in the homo-chirality of life: nucleic acids such as DNA and RNA are built from D-sugars, proteins from L-amino acids.
 Why life selected specific handednesses, and how these preferences became universal, continues to be an open problem bridging physics, chemistry, and biology.
 Yet chirality extends across different spatial scales reappearing at higher levels of organization: from the rotation of cells nucleus \cite{kumar2014actomyosin} to the helical beating of bacterial flagella \cite{berg2004coli, di2011swimming} and collective chiral flows in tissues \cite{inaki2016cell, chen2025chirality}.
+This fundamental feature is tightly linked to biological function, raising concerns about the possibility and implications of ‘mirror life’ \cite{adamala2024confronting}.
 It also plays a central role in condensed matter systems, where its interplay with topology gives rise to exotic chiral materials~\cite{felser2023topology, tang2021topology}.
 These diverse examples highlight a central question: how can chiral twists be transferred from microscopic to macroscopic scales, and how robust is this phenomenon to fluctuations?

-To recall the notion of chirality, consider the bacterium illustrated in Fig.~\ref{fig:schematic}(a).
-Its flagella rotate in a fixed direction, inducing an opposite rotation of the cell body \cite{berg2004coli}.
-The resulting motion cannot be superimposed onto its mirror image, as both head–tail and left–right symmetries are broken simultaneously.
-This fundamental feature is tightly linked to biological function, raising concerns about the possibility and implications of ‘mirror life’ \cite{adamala2024confronting}.